 Either of these may be used each time he uses barking to get your attention.
 They will startle him into silence, interrupting his behaviour and you should be able to manage him.

 If you'd like more information on how to stop your dog barking, you'll find lots of help and advice here.

-When your Cocker Spaniel responds in the way that you want him to, you can then give him what he was asking for (food, affection, etc.) as you are rewarding him for following your commands - rewarding good behaviour NOT rewarding attention seeking behaviour!
+When your Cocker Spaniel responds in the way that you want him to, you can then give him what he was asking for (food, affection, etc.) because you will be rewarding him for following your commands; you're rewarding his good behaviour NOT attention seeking behaviour!

-There's no such thing as a free lunch - make your dog work for anything that you give him!
+There's no such thing as a free lunch so make your dog work for anything that you give him!

-If, after following the advice given here, you still have a problem with your dog's behavior, we recommend you consult your vet for advice.
+If, after following the advice given here, you still have a problem with your dog's behaviour, we recommend you consult your vet for advice.

-He may be able to offer assistance, or he may refer you to a behavioral therapist.
+He may be able to offer assistance, or he may refer you to a behavioural therapist.

 Like This Page?